Near Sturbridge in Worcester County, Massachusetts — The American Northeast (New England)

 Marker series.
 This marker is included in the Massachusetts Bay Colony—Tercentenary Commission Markers marker series.

 Location.
 42° 2.921′ N, 72° 7.432′ W. Marker is near Sturbridge, Massachusetts, in Worcester County.
 Marker is at the intersection of Mashapaug Road (Massachusetts Route 15) and Leadmine Road, on the right when traveling south on Mashapaug Road.
 Touch for map.
 Marker is in this post office area: Sturbridge MA 01566, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Holland (MA) War Memorial (approx. 2.2 miles away); Benjamin Church (approx. 2.3 miles away); From Rail to Trail (approx. 3.6 miles away); Welcome to the Pasture Walk (approx. 4.1 miles away); Freeman Farm (approx. 4.1 miles away); The Smokehouse Today we see a different view. (approx. 4.1 miles away); An Open Landscape (approx. 4.1 miles away).
+Holland (MA) War Memorial (approx. 2.2 miles away); Benjamin Church (approx. 2.3 miles away); From Rail to Trail (approx. 3.6 miles away); Welcome to the Pasture Walk Freeman Farm (approx. 4.1 miles away); The Smokehouse (approx. 4.1 miles away); Today we see a different view. (approx. 4.1 miles away); An Open Landscape (approx. 4.1 miles away).
 Touch for a list and map of all markers in Sturbridge.

 Regarding Tantiusques.
 The site of the abandoned graphite mine is not accessible by road, but the area can be explored by hiking a 1.5-mile loop trail (see links below).

 1. Hiking information.
 (Submitted on May 27, 2011, by Roger W. Sinnott of Chelmsford, Massachusetts.)